arnowelzel/multicolumn-category-widget/readme.txt

 2. Example for the use in the frontend

 == Changelog ==

+= 1.0.25=
+* Fix warnings in WordPress 6.7 by removing translation for plugin name.

 = 1.0.24=
 * Updated plugin initialization as a preparation for WordPress 6.7.